webonise/microservices/node-microserver/README.md

 `myService`.
 Once you call `myService.start()`, you can also get a handle on the server under the `server` property.

+The Express app ships with the following bits of middleware installed:

+* [multer](https://github.com/expressjs/multer) to support multipart file uploads

 Temporary File Support
 -------------------------